July 16, 2016

 - From the other side, adherence to Corporate Governance Recommendations contributes to harmonization of disclosure and management requirements of Issuers, which is directed towards equality of treatment of investors and shareholders.

+- Procedure of the General Meeting: The Chair of the General Meeting shall ensure that the General Meeting is conducted in a smooth manner.
+The General Meeting shall be conducted in the Estonian language.
+The Chairman of the Supervisory Board and members of the Management Board cannot be elected as Chair of the General Meeting.
+Members of the Management Board, the Chairman of the Supervisory Board and if possible, the members of the Supervisory Board and at least one of the auditors shall participate in the General Meeting.
 Issuers shall make participation in the General Meeting possible by means of communication equipment (Internet) if the technical equipment is available and where doing so is not too cost prohibitive for the Issuer.
 Profit distribution shall be considered in General Meeting as a separate agenda item and a separate resolution shall be passed regarding it.

 - Duties: The Management Board shall make independent day-to-day decision without favoring personal and/or controlling shareholder’s interests.
 The Management Board shall make decisions based on the best interests of the Issuer and all shareholders and it obliges to ensure reasonable development of the Issuer according to goals and strategy set.

 The Management Board shall use its best efforts to ensure that the Issuer and all companies belonging to Issuer’s group shall comply in their activities with current legislation in force and it undertakes proper risk management and internal audit controls.